Glenn Braica: St. Francis Brooklyn Terriers

 For the 2015–16 season, Braica's team went 15–17 overall and 11–7 in conference play.
 They finished tied for second place and qualified for the NEC tournament.
 In the 2016 NEC tournament the Terriers lost in the first round to Mount St. Mary's 51–60.
-Briaca lost four key players to graduation (Jalen Cannon, Brent Jones, Lowell Ulmer and Kevin Douglas) and lost his starting point guard (Glenn Sanabria) to injury yet was able to finish with a second place finish in conference play and qualify for his 6th consecutive NEC Tournament.
+Briaca lost four key players to graduation (Jalen Cannon, Brent Jones, Lowell Ulmer and Kevin Douglas) and lost his starting point guard (Glenn Sanabria) to injury yet was able to finish with a second-place finish in conference play and qualify for his 6th consecutive NEC Tournament.

 In Braica's seventh season the Terriers had their worst record since the 1993–94 season, when the Terriers finished ranked 10th in the NEC.
 It also represents the second consecutive losing season for the Terriers and the first season in Braica's tenure that the Terriers missed the NEC postseason.

-In the 2018-19 season, the Terriers posted a winning record (17–15) and although they were eliminated in the opening round of the 2019 NEC tournament, they were selected to participate in the 2019 CollegeInsider.com Postseason Tournament.
-It is the first time the Terriers have been selected to participate in the CIT.
+In the 2018–19 season, the Terriers posted a winning record (17–15) and although they were eliminated in the opening round of the 2019 NEC tournament, they were selected to participate in the 2019 CollegeInsider.com Postseason Tournament.
+It was the first time the Terriers had been selected to participate in the CIT.

+With the termination of intercollegiate athletics at St. Francis, the 2022–23 season would be the last for the men's basketball program.
+Braica's final record was 177–216, making him the 3rd-winningest coach in the program's history while ranking 2nd in losses.